 - The viability for Boulder County to relocate services from their campus at Iris and Broadway to Alpine-Balsam was evaluated by a joint City-County Working Group.
 Read the final Working Group recommendation

-- Land use and zoning updates for city-owned properties
+- Land use and zoning analysis for city-owned properties

 A long-term view or implementation next steps: